discoposse/tracerator/README.md

 ## Citation

-If you use these traces or the generator in academic work, please cite the original paper:
+If you use the bundled Mooncake-derived traces in academic work, please cite the original paper:

 ```bibtex
 @article{qin2024mooncake,